amitkgupta/boshv3/README.md

 ### Creating a new API

-To create new CRDs and/or reconciliation controllers for managing BOSH resources, use
+To create new CRDs and reconciliation controllers for managing BOSH resources, use

 ```
-$ make KIND=<SomeKind> api
+$ kubebuilder create api --controller --example=false --group=bosh --kind=<SomeKind> --resource --version=v1

 ```

 You will need to update code and YAML templates in the `api`, `config`, and `controllers` subdirectories.